thuml/AutoTimes/README.md

 ## In-context Forecasting

 AutoTimes can **also utilize the instructions in time series**, where we propose in-context forecasting.
 Based on the zero-shot forecasting scenario, we uniformly select forecasting demonstration from the target domain and adopt it as the prompt.
-The composed `   ``time series sentence'' is fed into our forecaster for the prediction of the lookback window.
+The composed **time series sentence** is fed into our forecaster for the prediction of the lookback window.

 <p align="center">
 <img src="./figures/in-context.png" alt="" align=center />